vmware-archive/declarative-cluster-management/README.md

         // Create a DCM model using the database connection and the above constraint final Model model = Model.build(conn, List.of(constraint));

-        // Sync the model with the current data in the database model.updateData();

         // Solve and return the tasks table.
 The controllable__worker_id column will either be [1, 5] or [5, 1]
         final List<Integer> column = model.solve("TASKS")
                 .map(e -> e.get("CONTROLLABLE__WORKER_ID", Integer.class));